 Please only send healthy food to GAP.
 We are a healthy-habits play school, and we believe that healthy habits are best learnt early in life, and this includes eating healthy food at playschool and learning the difference between “everyday foods” and “sometimes foods”.

 Do not send any chocolates / lollies / sweet drinks (including juice and flavoured milks).
 If your child does bring in any of the above, staff will likely send the food item back home with your child for him to enjoy later in the car or at home.

 Always bring a water bottle to GAP.
 Drinking plenty of water is a great habit to get into – the earlier, the better, and it’s the best thirst-quencher.
 Please ensure your water bottle is 7cm or less in diameter so that it fits in our water wagon.
-We have spare water bottles if you forget yours – take one from the kitchen and fill it up for your child.
+We have spare water bottles if you forget yours.

-Please check our bulletin board in the foyer before you start to send in products containing peanuts to GAP.
+Please check our bulletin board in the foyer before you start to send in products containing nuts or other allergens.
 Sometimes children at the GAP have known severe allergies which cause us to ban certain foods.

 Please make sure fruit and veggies are peeled / cut up if this is what your child needs in order to manage on their own.
 When packing fruit and veggies for your child to take to GAP, please take into account your child’s eating habits and skills.
 Some children avoid fruit unless it is cut up, and some don’t have the skills yet to peel fruit by themselves.
 We can certainly help them, but we know preschool-aged children love being independent, and managing their food from home without help from grown-ups — it builds their self-esteem.
 That said, we have an apple slinky, so don’t cut your apples up… we can make cool slinky apples at GAP!